SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 Chunks are defined using this structure:

-- A unique four character code (FourCC).
+- A unique four character code (FourCC), listed above.
-- "ckID": type of data in chunk
+- `ckID`: type of data in chunk
-- "ckSize": size of chunk (RIFF, RIFX), equal to 4,294,967,295 (RIFF64)
+- `ckSize`: size of chunk (RIFF, RIFX), equal to 4,294,967,295 (RIFF64)
-- "ds64": size of chunk (RIFF64 only)
+- `ds64`: size of chunk (RIFF64 only)
-- "ckDATA\[ckSize\]": the data inside the chunks, including pad bytes.
+- `ckDATA[ckSize]`: the data inside the chunks, including pad bytes.

 Chunks can be further divided into "sub-chunks."

-Orders of chunks in all SF files are strictly defined, as in versions 2 and 3, and should be kept to.
+Orders of chunks in all SF files are strictly defined, as in versions 2 and 3, and should be kept to, except for TSC mode.

 ## 3.1a Chunk header types